 Disclaimer: Not to be confused with “Red Blend”, which typically goes on the label instead of a varietal for a wine that has less than 75% of any grape (That is a whole other article).

-Clean Wine: Oooooo… where do we even start on this one?
-At Lucky Rock, we have an allergy for pretentious bullshit and this term, which just recently popped its shiny head around, is the granddaddy of pretentious bullshit.
-We won’t go too deep into it, and if you want to dive down the rabbit hole, you can check out the article we wrote here (article incoming).
+Oooooo… where do we even start on this one?
+At Lucky Rock, we have an allergy this term, which just recently popped up.
+We won’t go too deep into it, and if you want to dive down the rabbit hole, you can check out the article we wrote here.
 Basically if “Clean wine” is just a marketing term that is supposed to differentiate producers who make wine with a healthier lifestyle in mind.
 The terms like “vegan”, “paleo friendly”, “pairs with a healthy lifestyle” and “made sustainably” get tossed around like they are a football at a backyard BBQ and they don’t mean a whole lot if you understand how most of the world’s wine is made.
-As with all pretentious marketing targeted towards an affluent demo, clean wine commands a lofty hike in pricing and overall provides you with just acceptable wine.
-Don’t believe us?
-Watch this Episode( Episode incoming )for more info.
+Watch this episode of our Youtube Show for more info.